mrohith29/git-set-go/content.md

 # Git and GitHub Seminar Content

+---
 ## **Morning Session Topics**

 ### **1. Git and GitHub Basics**
 - [ ] **What are Git and GitHub?**
-  - [ ] Git: A distributed version control system for tracking code changes.
+  - [ ] Git: A distributed (opp to centralized) version control system for tracking code changes.
   - [ ] GitHub: A cloud-based platform that hosts Git repositories and enables collaboration.

 - [ ] **Purpose and Uses of Git and GitHub**